The Mark of Zorro chapter 9 The Clash of Blades

 “With a pistol in your hand!”
 Ramoán cried.

 “I put the pistol upon the table—so!
-There it remains if stays in the corner with the ladies.
+There it remains if Don stays in the corner with the ladies.
 Now, captain!”

 Senñor Zorro extended his blade, and with a glad cry Captain Ramoán crossed it with his own.
 Captain Ramoán had some reputation as a master of fence, and Senñor Zorro evidently knew it, for he was cautious at first, leaving no opening, on defense rather than attack.